quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 In the case of connection resumption and 0-RTT, some of the server's parameters are stored up-front at the client and used for the initial connection startup.
 They are later updated with the server's reply.
-In these cases, these parameters are logged twice: once at the very start of the connection and once when the updated parameters become available.
+In these cases, utilize the separate `parameters_restored` event to indicate the initial values, and this event to indicate the updated values, as normal.

 Data: